EventStore/documentation/docs/server/20.6/server/projections/configuration.md

 By using the `System` value for this option, you can instruct the server to enable system projections when the server starts.
 However, system projections will only start if the `StartStandardProjections` option is set to `true`.
 When the `RunProjections` option value is `System` (or `All`) but the `StartSystemProjections` option value is `false`, system projections will be enabled but not start.
 You can start them later manually via the Admin UI or via an API call.

+Finally, you can set `RunProjections` to `All` and it will enable both system and custom projections.

 | Format               | Syntax |
 | :------------------- | :----- |
 | Command line         | `--run-projections` |